tillnagel/unfolding/tutorials/markers-simple.md

 ---
 layout: page
 title: Markers
-description: How to use point, line, and polygon markers, how to style them, and how to create an interaction mechanism.
+description: How to use point, line, and polygon markers, how to style them, and how to handle simple interactions.
 group: tutorials-beginner
 thumbnail: ../assets/images/tutorials/markers-simple-thumb.png
 finalimage: